Aromasin 25 mg side Effects on Female

 Mild side effects of Aromasin 25 mg

 Mild side effects can occur with the use of Aromasin.
 This information guide doesn’t include all possible side effects of this medicine.
-Also, mild adverse reactions can vary slightly depending on whether you have been prescribed Exemestane treat early or advanced-stage breast cancer.
+Also, mild adverse reactions can vary slightly depending on whether you have been prescribed Exemestane to treat early or advanced-stage breast cancer.
 For more precise information, please consult your doctor.

-Serious side effects Aromasin tablet
+Serious side effects of the Aromasin tablet

 Frequently asked questions (FAQs) about the side effects of Aromasin